 The device obtains a network address and other required information from the network using the dynamic host configuration protocol (DHCP) protocol.
-To configure the device with a fixed internet protocol (IP) address, see Configuring the Device to Use a Static IP Address.
+To configure the device with a fixed internet protocol (IP) address, see Configuring the Device to Use a Static IP Address on page 107.